 Swiss newspaper 20min.ch reported on the development in an article published online in October of 2015.
 The proposal would authorize Switzerland’s 21 land-based operators to launch their online gambling sites with the full blessing of the government.
 The proposal would also change the tax code so that all gambling/betting winnings would be issued tax-free to players.

 Previously, lottery and sports betting wins were taxed while winnings derived from casino games are exempt.
 This new proposal would level the playing field and make pretty much everything tax-free from the individual gambler’s point of view.
 This proposal eventually became the Money Gaming Act and while it exempts sports and lottery winnings under CHF 1 million, it does impose taxes on winnings greater than that amount.

-The one problem with the proposal is the timeline it sets.
-If the bill becomes law without issue, local operators would be unable to set up Swiss betting sites until as late as 2019.
-The Swiss Federation of Casinos has already raised objections to the extended timeline, calling it “far too late.”
+The one problem with the proposal was the timeline it set.
+Even though the law dates back to 2015, it wouldn’t be until 2019 for the first local casinos to even begin applying for online gambling licenses.
+The Swiss Federation of Casinos raised objections to the extended timeline, calling it “far too late.”

-The proposal also loosens Switzerland’s restrictions on private poker games.
+The new law also loosens Switzerland’s restrictions on private poker games.
 Previously, the law prohibited all real money poker games organized outside of licensed casinos.
 The new law allows private home poker games as long as the stakes are “low” and organizers apply to local canton authorities for approval.

 Real Money Deposits in Swiss Francs

 Swiss gaming laws do not target the banking sector and that results in it being very easy to fund your online betting account.
 Large Switzerland betting sites accept all the most common payment methods, including credit cards, debit cards, Neteller, Skrill, instant bank transfer, bank wire and old fashioned paper cheques in the mail.